-The 2017 inspection of the soil LUCs at DP039 found that administrative controls and a LUC warning sign are still adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
 Section 20.1 stated that the lead-impacted soil had been excavated and sent by truck to an appropriate landfill as a result of the bioreactor demonstration project, as described in the Final Site DP039 Lead-Contaminated Soil Excavation Technical Memorandum (CH2M HILL, 2015).
-Travis AFB will continue to enforce the soil restrictions until the base receives approval through an amendment to the WABOU Soil ROD (Travis AFB, 2002a) to remove the soil restrictions from the site.
-The submission of the draft ROD amendment for regulatory review will take place once all risk assessment data from other WABOU sites is reviewed and accepted.
-Photograph 28 in Appendix A of this report shows the surface of the bioreactor at DP039.
-The warning sign that notifies site visitors of the presence of LUCs can be seen in the background.
+The Amendment to the WABOU Soil ROD (Travis AFB, 2018a) documented the Air Force and regulatory approval to remove the soil restrictions from the site.
+Future LUC inspections at DP039 will focus on groundwater restrictions only.

-20.3 Status of DP039 Groundwater Land Use Controls
+19.3 Status of DP039 Groundwater Land Use Controls